Orlando Pace: Chicago Bears

 Pace signed a three-year $15 million deal (with $6.1 million guaranteed) with the Chicago Bears on April 2, 2009.
 Pace started the first 11 games at left tackle in his lone season with the Bears in 2009 before sustaining a groin injury on November 29 in a loss to the Minnesota Vikings.
 He later finished the year as a reserve behind 2008 first-round draft pick Chris Williams.
 He was released on March 1, 2010.
-In his 13-year career, Pace was paid just over $75 million in salary and bonuses.

 Personal life

 Pace owned "Big O's Ltd" in his home town of Sandusky, Ohio.
 It was a family-friendly sports bar located on W. Perkins Avenue.
 Pace made appearances at his restaurant, occasionally signing autographs for his hometown fans.
 Big O's Ltd has since been closed.

 Pace was inducted into the Rose Bowl Hall of Fame on December 30, 2013, at the Pasadena Convention Center.

 Pace was a finalist in the 2015 Hall of Fame induction class and in his second year of eligibility he made the final 15.
 On February 6, 2016, he was elected to the Pro Football Hall of Fame.

 Pace resides in St. Louis, Missouri.
 He and his family purchased a house in Henderson, NV in 2025.
 His son, Landon, currently plays tight end for Wyoming.

 He was portrayed by Brandon Murphy in the 2021 film American Underdog: The Kurt Warner Story.